ChurchApps/ChurchAppsSupport/chums/importcsv.md

 <img width="1440" alt="Slide 2" src="https://user-images.githubusercontent.com/127863068/225676038-50c45667-d1ec-48de-b9df-ba523cc60707.png">
 4. Download sample file
 <img width="1440" alt="Slide 3" src="https://user-images.githubusercontent.com/127863068/225676578-591f718c-327b-4d84-b41e-f402a740bf26.png">
 5. Unzip sample file and open the file people.csv replace data in this file with your data.
-Do not change the top row and be sure to save your edited file as a .csv
+Do not change the top row and be sure to save your edited file as people.csv
 <img width="1440" alt="Slide 4" src="https://user-images.githubusercontent.com/127863068/225677907-8831a674-dc65-4102-9049-6e2790abebd7.png">
 6. On a Mac: Highlight the files in the sample folder and drag them onto your desktop  and then right click or control click on them and choose Compress.
 This will make a file named Archive save it on your desktop.
 On a PC: Press and hold (or right-click) the folder, select (or point to) Send to, and then select Compressed (zipped) folder.
 A new zipped folder with the same name is created in the same location.
 Next, go back to Chums and click the upload icon